Matthew-Mitchell/pdf-repo-viewer/README.rst

 A Flask app that will serve pdf files from a repository.

-A demo can be viewed here
+A demo can be viewed here:

 * https://pdf-repo-viewer.herokuapp.com/